tenured-master-chef-607/gomoku_master/README.md

 ## Customization

-You can adjust the following parameters in the code:
+Feel free to adjust the following parameters in the code:

 - Board size: Change the `size` parameter in `Board` and `GomokuEnv` classes
 - Training parameters: Modify the `episodes`, `batch_size`, and `target_update` parameters in `train.py`